A bag-of-paths framework for network data analysis: Introduction

-It, however, also suffers from a severe drawback: the different quantities are computed by solving a system of linear equations, requiring a matrix inversion.
-This results in a $n^{3}$ computational complexity.
-Even more importantly, the matrix of distances necessitates a $n^{2}$ storage, altough this can alleviated by using, e.g., incomplete matrix factorization techniques.
-This means that the different quantities can only be computed reasonably on small to medium graphs (containing a few thousand nodes).
+It, however, also suffers from a drawback: the different quantities are computed by solving a system of linear equations, or by matrix inversion.
+More precisely, the distance between a particular node and all the other nodes can be computed by solving a system of $n$ linear equations, while all pairwise distances can be computed at once by inverting an $n \times n$ square matrix.
+This results in $\mathcal{O}(n^{3})$ computational complexity.
+Even more importantly, the matrix of distances necessitates $\mathcal{O}(n^{2})$ storage, altough this can be alleviated by using, e.g., incomplete matrix factorization techniques.

-After introducing the BoP framework, one important application of the framework is considered -- the definition of families of distance measures between graph nodes taking into account the structure of the graph.
-Two such distances satisfying the triangle inequality are introduced.
-The distance between a particular node and all the other nodes can be computed efficiently by solving a system of $n$ linear equations.
-On the other hand, the matrix containing the distances between all pairs of nodes can be computed by inverting an $n \times n$ square matrix.
+This means that the different quantities can only be computed reasonably on small to medium size graphs (containing a few tens of thousand nodes).
+However, in specific applications like classification or extraction of top eigenvectors, we can avoid computing explicitly the matrix inversion (see PageRank and the power method \cite{Langville-2006}, or large scale semi-supervised classification on graphs \cite{Mantrach-2011}).
+In addition, it is also possible to restrict the set of paths to ``efficient paths", that is, paths that do not backtrack (always getting further from the starting node), and compute efficiently the distances from the starting node by a recurrence formula, as proposed in transportation theory \cite{Dial71}.